18 December in Indian and World History

 18 December 2017 – India won 29 gold out of 30 in the Commonwealth Wrestling Championships.

-18 December is also observed as International Migrants Day.
+International Migrants Day: 18 December is also observed as International Migrants Day.
 It is celebrated to raise awareness about the protection of migrants and refugees.
-The International Organisation for Migration (IOM) is calling an international community to come together and remember the migrants and refugees who have lost their lives or have disappeared while reaching a safe harbour.
+The International Organisation for Migration (IOM) is calling on the international community to come together and remember the migrants and refugees who have lost their lives or have disappeared while reaching a safe harbour.